 Alvopetro discovered its Caburé gas field with the 197(2) well which was drilled in 2014 and tested in 2015.
 The 197(2) well was previously part of Block 197, awarded in the 9th Brazil Bid Round.
-Alvopetro filed a declaration of commerciality for the 197(2) gas discovery commencing the Development and Production Phase, which extends to December 5, 2043, and "ringfenced" the gas discovery from the remainder of Block 197.
+Alvopetro filed a declaration of commerciality for the 197(2) gas discovery commencing the Development and Production Phase, which extends to December 5, 2043, and "ring-fenced" the gas discovery from the remainder of Block 197.
 In early 2017, Alvopetro drilled and tested the 198(A1) well on Block 198, a 12th Brazil Bid Round Block, which is adjacent to the Caburé field and forms part of this gas discovery.
 Alvopetro also filed a declaration of commerciality with respect to this well and this portion of the field was named Caburé Leste.
 The Caburé Leste field is also in the Development and Production Phase with an expiry date of May 12, 2044.
 The remaining acreage of Block 198 was relinquished to the ANP in May 2017.
 The Caburé and Caburé Leste Fields are collectively referred to as the Caburé field or Caburé natural gas field throughout this annual information form and comprise 4,826 acres.

-The Caburé natural gas field also extends across two adjacent blocks owned by a third party (Blocks 211 and 212).
+The Caburé natural gas discovery also extends across two adjacent blocks owned by a third party (Blocks 211 and 212).
 Under Brazilian legislation, petroleum accumulations straddling two or more licensed blocks must undergo unitization (pooling) in order to promote efficient and fair exploration and development.
 In April 2018, Alvopetro and the adjacent resource owner finalized the terms of the UOA, the unit development plan and all related agreements, with Alvopetro's share being 49.1% and Alvopetro's 50.9% partner being named initial operator.
-The agreed unit development plan includes the construction of low and high-pressure production facilities, tie-in of existing wells, and drilling of up to four new development wells with a planned gross field production plateau rate of 15.9 mmcfpd (450,000 m3/d) when Alvopetro commences production allocations.
-As of December 31, 2018, all low-pressure facilities had been constructed and two of the four existing wells had been completed, tied-in and placed on early production.
+The agreed unit development plan included the construction of low and high-pressure production facilities, tie-in of existing wells, and drilling of up to four new development wells with a planned gross field production plateau rate of 15.9 mmcfpd (450,000 m3/d) when Alvopetro commences production allocations.
+In 2019, three development wells were drilled, one of which was an exploration commitment well drilled by our partner at their cost.
+Six of the seven existing wells in the unit are tied-in.
+Construction of the low-pressure production facilities was completed in 2018 and construction of the high-pressure production facilities was completed in January 2020.